Abdominoplasty in Beverly Hills

 Tummy Tuck Surgery After Weight Loss

 The lower abdomen often experiences some of the worst stretching in overweight individuals.
 After bariatric surgery, patients who experienced massive weight loss will often find loose folds and flaps of skin on their tummies.
 Fortunately, with tummy tuck surgery, this excess skin can be minimized to offer an improved contour.
 Dr. Aboolian regularly performs tummy tuck surgeries on bariatric patients who want to look as healthy as they feel.
-With tummy tuck surgery, weight-loss surgery patients have improved self-esteem and confidence in their bodies.
+With help from a tummy tuck doctor, weight-loss surgery patients have improved self-esteem and confidence in their bodies.

 If you are interested in the cost of tummy tuck surgery after weight loss, you can discuss your financing options with a member of our friendly staff.
 Some of the financing options that we offer include cash, check, Visa, MasterCard, American Express, and financing plans such as CareCredit.